ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ECMAScript 5 has introduced **Array.isArray()** method to detect an array type value.
 The sole purpose of this method is accurately detecting whether a value is an array or not.

-In many JavaScript libraries you may see below code for detecting an value of type array.
+In many JavaScript libraries you may see the code below for detecting an value of type array.

 ```javascript
 function(value){